GrinonBarrett/Taksidos/Placeholder Species.md

 ## Ngurm
 Written Qurm in the Lithenic tongue.
-Scarecrows which have vigilantlt looked over a field until the settlers of the field, and their descendants, have passed.
+Scarecrows which have vigilantly looked over a field until the settlers of the field, and their descendants, have passed.
 These characters often stumble through life mindlessly wandering until they find a purpose or are destroyed.
 It is said that if they do not find a purpose, one can become a kunekunar.
 Ngurm characters get the following features;

 **Creature Type**: Ngurms are Monsters.